Search launched for missing woman last seen leaving a party on New Year's Day

-Alice Byrne: Search launched for missing woman last seen leaving a party on New Year's Day
+Alice Byrne: Search launched for missing woman last seen leaving Portobello party on New Year's Day

 Alice Byrne, 28, was last seen at 10am on New Year’s Day leaving a party on Marlborough Street.